russellmatt66/kineticplasma-HPC/cpp/README.md

 # Current Tasks
 espic_1d1v/
 - Write Python to visualize data from simulation.
-- Validate code and finish writing up report.
+- Validate code, and finish writing up report.
 - Benchmark individual components for a single timestep to determine piechart of time.

 cpp-petsc/